-Shea, P., Hayes, S., Uzuner-Smith, S., Vickers, J., Bidjerano, T., Gozza-Cohen, M., Jian, S., Pickett, A., Wilde, J., Tseng, C. (2012).
+Shea, P., Hayes, S., Uzuner-Smith, S., Vickers, J., Bidjerano, T., Gozza-Cohen, M., Jian, S., Pickett, A., Wilde, J., Tseng, C. (2013).
 Online learner self regulation: Learning presence, viewed through quantitative content- and social network analysis.
-Paper presented at the American Educational Research Association annual meeting, Vancouver, Canada.
-Paper
+International Review of Research in Open and Distance Learning, 14(3), 427-461.
+Full Paper

 Shea, P. & Bidjerano, T. (2012).
-Learning Presence As A Moderator In The Community Of Inquiry Model.
-Computers and Education, 59(2) pp. 316–326.
+Learning presence as a moderator in The Community Of Inquiry model.
+Computers and Education, 59(2), 316–326.
 Preprint

 Shea, P., Hayes, S., Uzner, S., Vickers, J., Wilde, J., Gozza-Cohen, M., & Jian, S. (2012).
 Learning presence: A new conceptual element within the Community of Inquiry (CoI) framework.
 Internet and Higher Education, 15(2), 89-95.